griga23/shoe-store/lab1.md

 ## 3. Connecting to Flink
 You can use your web browser or console to enter Flink SQL statements.
-  * **Web UI** - click on the button `Open SQL workspace` on your Flink Compute Pool You now have to set which cataloge and database you want to use:
+  * **Web UI** - click on the button `Open SQL workspace` on your Flink Compute Pool You now have to set which catalog and database you want to use:
-    - Set the environment name `handson-flink` as cataloge,
+    - Set the environment name `handson-flink` as catalog,
     - and the cluster name `cc_handson_cluster` as database

     via the dropdown boxes, see graphic below